Podmev/ClinicSite/README.md

 **Project (Root) Folder**: This is the main folder for the project and contains ALL other files and folders.
 On the web it’s called the root folder.
 It’s not shown in the image above; consider it the grey box around everything.

-**HTML files**: these are all of the files that end with .html.
+**HTML files**: these are all the files that end with .html.
 These should be directly in the Project/Root folder and not in any sub folders.
 Doing that makes it easy to see all of your files and makes all of the paths to resources (images, css files) the same.
 The only required file is index.html but your sites will all have more .html files.

 **CSS Folder**: all .css files go here.
 In this class we will not write css either in style elements on the web page or in attributes of elements.
 Instead all CSS will go in external stylesheets and those will be put in the css folder.
 You will need to have at least one stylesheet called either main.css or style.css.
 I will generally use main, but some of my tutorials and others use style.css so it’s OK if you use that.
 But don’t use both.
 Other CSS files should have names referring to what they are styling.